 Visiting Exchange students are considered to be full-time students.

-Requests for changes to student classification (from full-time to part-time or vice-versa) requests must be submitted prior to the DNE deadline of a given term.
-Students must contact the Graduate Program Director in their program in order to initiate a Student Request.
+Requests for changes to student classification (from full-time to part-time or vice-versa) must be submitted prior to the DNE deadline of a given term.
+Students must submit a Service Request for a change in status.
 A change of student classification may have implications for students receiving loans, bursaries, or awards; students should check the regulations associated with their loans, bursaries, or awards.
 International students must retain the status as indicated on their Study Permit/CAQ.

 Changes to a student’s classification may also affect the student’s time limit and/or their payment schedule.